 Because I’m a mother, breastfeeding mother of little boys, so when they stay with someone else, I want to always be available.

-Because I’m living in an area where I’m new, so I don’t have the family of friends to go to and ask for help in any emergency.
+Because I’m living in an area where I’m new, so I don’t have a family of friends to go to and ask for help in an emergency.

 Because I don’t remember phone numbers, even to my husband (!), so even if I had a problem (for example lost home keys) and asked a stranger for help (calling from his phone), I could have big problems with contacting to my closed ones!

-Because I like to take photos (my Instagram), check something fast in the browser or listen to talks.
+Because I like to take photos, check something fast in the browser or listen to talks.